Arunvishnu123/Peer-to-Peer-BlockChain/protocol.md

   - To (potentially) perform currency transactions.
   - To ask for an updated version of the cheesechain.
 - **Communicate with the tracker**.
-  - When a new peer joins the network, it has to first notify the tracker of its existence for the tracker to record his information (ID, IP address, port) and allow it to give it to other peers afterward.
+  - When a new peer joins the network, it has to first notify the tracker of its existence by sending its information (ID, IP address, port) to the tracker that will first save it and afterward share it with other peers.
-  - After a peer has notified the tracker of its joining, it has to ask for other existing peers to actually be able to join the P2P network by connecting them.
+  - After a peer has notified the tracker of its joining, it must ask for other existing peers information to actually connect to them and thus join the P2P network.
-  - A peer shall respond to keep-alive messages sent periodically (every 30 or 60 seconds) by the tracker for being able to maintain up-to-date information about the online peers.
+  - A peer shall respond to keep-alive messages sent periodically (every 30 or 60 seconds) by the tracker for being able to maintain up-to-date information about the online (connected) peers.
 - **Mine**.
   - This would be the main task of the peers.
   - The goal of a peer is to find the new valid cheese.
     * A cheese is valid when its smell starts by D number of zeros.
     * D is called the difficulty and it is **fixed**.
-  - The first transaction of every cheese is an special transaction, and it is a reward for mining it.
-The amount of this reward will be fixed.
-To make sure that the amount of this reward has not changed, other peers will verify it when verifying the whole block.
+  - The first transaction of every cheese is a special transaction as it is a reward for the mining work.
+The amount of this reward is fixed.
+To make sure that it has not changed, other peers will verify it when verifying the whole block.
   - When a peer finds a new valid cheese, it will broadcast it to all other peers.

-The different tasks a peer can do (explained above) shall be contained within different threads and should be run concurrently, and to handle mutual exclusion blocking queues (or a similar tool) will be used.
+The different tasks a peer can do (explained above) shall be contained within different threads and should be run concurrently.
+To handle mutual exclusion blocking queues (or a similar tool) will be used.

 ## TRACKER
 There is only one tracker in the whole network and it will be a TCP Server that will work as a Peer-Index Network Database.
 The tracker might not record any information regarding the cheesechain nor take part in the mining process.